 • Level grid: Click to show the level grid.
 The grid helps you decide if the image is horizontally aligned.
-Click o to hide it.
+Click navigate in the image.

-• Pixel counter: Click to show the pixel counter.
+- Pixel counter: Click to show the pixel counter.
 Drag and resize the box to contain your area of interest.
-You can also define the pixel size of the box in the Width and Height fields.

-• Refresh: Click to refresh the still image in the live view.

-PTZ controls : Turn on to display PTZ controls in the live view.
+You can also define the pixel size of the box in the Width and Height fields. - Refresh: Click $oldsymbol{\mathsf{C}}$ to refresh the still image in the live view. - PTZ controls : Turn on to display PTZ controls in the live view.

 1:1 Click to show the live view at full resolution.
-If the full resolution is larger than your screen size, use the smaller image to navigate in the image.
+If the full resolution is larger than your screen size, use the smaller image to